Tim Elliott: Return to the UFC

 Elliott faced former UFC Flyweight Championship challenger Kai Asakura on August 16, 2025 at UFC 319.
 He won the fight via a guillotine choke in round two.
 This win earned Elliott his third Performance of the Night award.

+Elliott faced former UFC Flyweight Championship challenger Steve Erceg on May 2, 2026 at UFC Fight Night 275.
+He lost the fight via unanimous decision.

+Elliott faced Édgar Cháirez in a 130 pound catchweight bout on September 12, 2026 at UFC Fight Night 288.
+He won the fight by unanimous decision.

+Fighting style

+Elliott is regarded as an erratic and unorthodox fighter, using unconventional striking, level changes, and acrobatics to disrupt his opponent's rhythm.
+During his tenure on The Ultimate Fighter, coach Joseph Benavidez praised Elliott's style as awkward, unpredictable, hard to read, and "controlled chaos."
+As a national wrestling champion and BJJ purple belt, he is a skilled and dangerous grappler with eight submission wins.
+He aggressively hunts for submissions, even during scrambles and from disadvantageous positions.
+Elliott has stated that he used to be a more conventional ground-and-pound fighter, but that he deliberately adopted his unique style before his fight with John Dodson after being encouraged by Dana White to be exciting immediately before the fight.

 Personal life

 He was in a relationship with fellow UFC fighter Gina Mazany.
 On July 28, 2020, Elliott announced on his Instagram that he and Mazany were engaged.
 Elliott and Mazany have since divorced.
 He has one daughter from a previous relationship.